STUDENT LOGIN | EMPLOYEE LOGIN

 • permitting students to participate in other activities that full-time students would not have time for

-Perhaps the main benefit of a part-time program is the ability to gain work experience in your area of interest while you are in the process of getting your degree.
-Obviously, having work experience in your desired field greatly benefits you when applying for jobs after graduation, and, since employers view a degree received through part-time work the same as a degree earned through full-time study, there is no penalty for earning your degree over a longer period of time.
+Perhaps the biggest benefit of a part-time program is the ability to gain work experience in your area of interest while you are getting your degree.
+Obviously having work experience in your desired field greatly benefits you when applying for jobs after graduation, and, since employers view a part-time degree the same as a degree earned through full-time study, the additional time needed to earn your part-time degree won’t adversely affect you as you look for post-graduate employment.

 A limited number of students may enroll at HGSE in a Master's program on a part-time basis...Criteria for granting part-time study include child-care responsibilities, work related to study, health, and financial need.
 Applicants must include a brief statement with their application indicating why they are requesting part-time study.

-While some programs like Harvard’s Education Masters program offer part-time enrollment to only a few students, other programs have more part-time students than full-time students.
-Last year, Columbia’s Teachers College reported over 1,350 full-time students and over 3,300 part-time students.
-Columbia is on the far end of the spectrum of part time student enrollment numbers, but there are many programs that have either an equal amount of students in each category or slightly more full-time students than part-time students.
+While some programs like Harvard’s Education Masters program offer part-time enrollment to only a few students, other programs have significantly more part-time students than full-time students.
+For instance, Columbia’s Teachers College recently reported over 1,350 full-time students and over 3,300 part-time students.
+And while Columbia is on the high end when it comes to part time students, there are many programs that have nearly equivalent part-time and full-time enrollment numbers.